roma-glushko/magento2-training-camp/taskbook/store-setup.md

 ### STS-SS-2.
 Case

-Merchant from Germany wants to sell builing materials inside the country and to his customers in Italy.
+Merchant from Germany wants to sell building materials inside the country and to his customers in Italy.
 What optimal/simplest store structure would you suggest him?

 ### STS-SS-3.
 Case

 Merchant has two main branches of products: pets and pet's equipments.
-He wants to sell them on different domains which is more convinient for his marketing strategy.
+He wants to sell them on different domains which is more convenient for his marketing strategy.
 Both product branches would sell in France.
 What optimal/simplest store structure would you suggest him?

 ### STS-SS-4.
 Case

-Merchant sells beding products to Germany, France and U.K. What optimal/simplest store structure would you suggest him?
+Merchant sells beding products to Germany, France and U.K.
+What optimal/simplest store structure would you suggest him?

 ## Store Configurations